joebew42/joebew42.github.io/_posts/2020-07-16-between-responsibility-and-reason-to-change.markdown

 Reason why code changes is because people ask for changes, based on their needs.
 And usually their needs are dependant on the area of the business they are responsible for.

-Said that, following the example of the `Employee` class, we can stop a moment and reflect on each of the methods we have there:
+Said that, following the example of the `Employee` class, we can stop for a moment and reflect on each of the methods we have there:

 ```Java
 public Money calculatePay();